dev-hafiz/react_router_latest_version/README.md

 ```

-Now we are successfully created components, Link and Nested Rotue using React Router DOM. 👏👏👏
+Now we have successfully created components, Link and Nested Rotue using React Router DOM. 👏👏👏